No Guidance: Awards and nominations

-The single won Best Collaboration Performance, Best Dance Performance and Song of the Year at the 2019 Soul Train Music Awards and received a nomination for Best R&B Song at the 62nd Grammy Awards.
+Among the awards and nominations "No Guidance" received, the single won Best Collaboration Performance, Best Dance Performance and Song of the Year at the 2019 Soul Train Music Awards and received a nomination for Best R&B Song at the 62nd Grammy Awards.

 Other versions

-Tinashe released a remix of "No Guidance" on June 11, 2019.
-Fetty Wap released a freestyle of "No Guidance" on August 3, 2019.
+Different singers released their own remix versions of the track.
+Singer Tinashe released a remix of "No Guidance" on June 11, 2019.
+Rapper Fetty Wap released a freestyle of "No Guidance" on August 3, 2019.
+British singer Craig David performed a remix of it during a BBC Radio 1Xtra singing freestyle.
 A remix by artist Ayzha Nyree released in 2020 went viral on TikTok.